A Limp in the Woods (Day 33)

 Thunder Chicken!

-I was comatose till 10am--a rill of drool oozing from the gaping orifice on my face--when the peculiar thud of the ruffed grouse woke me.
+I was comatose till 10am--a rill of drool oozing from the gaping orifice on my face--when a peculiar thud woke me.
 I’d noticed the sound ever since stepping onto this soupy trail.
-It is unlike any other noise I’ve experienced: a deep, muffled thumping that seems inside your head and yours only.
+It’s unlike any noise I’ve heard: a muffled thumping that seems inside your head and yours only.
 Each time I thought I was having some weird sort of heart murmur, the beginnings of a cardiac arrest, which I figured normal, given the demands of the trail.

-The bird’s nickname is Thunder-Chicken, a perfect trailname:
+The thumping’s origin is the ruffed grouse, aka the Thunder-Chicken, a perfect trailname:

 You just got uh-lickin’ from da THUNDER CHICKEN!

-When a fellow hiker ultimately taught me it was a one-pound poultrygeist making the ghostly sound, and not a heart stoppage under construction, I’d assumed the tactic was used to warn other grouse (grease?) of imminent danger.
-Wikipedia testifies contrarily...
+When a hiker taught me it was a one-pound poultrygeist making the ghostly sound, and not a heart stoppage under construction, I’d assumed the tactic was used to warn other grouse (grease?) of imminent danger.
+Wikipedia states contrarily...

-I’d learn this in Damascus’s library later.
-Let me back things up; no sense getting ahead of myself.
+I’d learn this in Damascus’s library, but let me back things up; no sense getting ahead of myself.
 It would be nice if I could get ahead of myself on this trail, but forget that for now.

 Yesterday’s wretched excess, a near FORTY-MILER, left me in a state of disrepair.
-I was grateful today was only a single-digit day until salvation, in the form of chairs.
+I was grateful today was only a single-digit day.
+Then salvation, in the form of chairs.
 Yesterday’s lilt was today’s limp, and that limp was palpable and pronounced.
 Each footstep was similar to the thick resonant thud of the ruffed grouse, only much, much slower:

 Thump.